canarybit/cc-docs/docs/inspector.md

 We provide a client (CBclient) to streamline the process of obtaining an evidence from the attesting environment.
 The CBclient uses libraries and tools from AMD, Intel or NVIDIA to handle low-level platform software calls to obtain the evidence.

-The attesting environment is responsible for gathering evidence for the attestaion report, either using the AMD, Intel, and NVIDIA tools or another compatible method.
-The attestaion report is then sent directly to Inspector (passport model in RATS architecture).
+The attesting environment is responsible for gathering evidence for the attestation report, either using the AMD, Intel, and NVIDIA tools or another compatible method.
+The attestation report is then sent directly to Inspector (passport model in RATS architecture).

 ### Relying Party